sparrowcode/PermissionsKit/README.md

 # SPPermission

 Request permissions **with native dialog** UI and interactive animations.
+Also you can request permissions without dialog.
 Check state any permission.
-You can start using this project with just two lines of code and easy customization!
+You can start using this project with just two lines of code and easy customization.
 You can watch how I design UI for this pod [on YouTube](https://youtu.be/1mDdX7fQRv4).

 <img src="https://github.com/IvanVorobei/SPPermission/blob/master/Resources/Preview.gif" width="500">